PaddlePaddle/Paddle/doc/howto/usage/cluster/k8s-aws/README.md

         str(trainerId) + " --save_dir=" + JOB_PATH_OUTPUT
 ```

-Use `docker build` to build toe Docker Image:
+Use `docker build` to build the Docker Image:

 ```
 docker build -t your_registry/your_repo/paddle:your_tag .
 ```

-And then push the built image onto docker registry.
+And then push the built image onto Docker registry.

 ```
 docker push your_registry/your_repo/paddle:your_tag
 ```
-NOTICE: you need to substitute `your_registry/your_repo/paddle:your_tag` for your own docker image uri.
+NOTICE: you need to replace `your_registry/your_repo/paddle:your_tag` by your own Docker image uri.
 We will also use this uri in the following kubernetes yaml file.

 ####Upload Training Data File

-Here we will use PaddlePaddle's official recommendation demo as the content for this training, we put the training data file into a directory named by job name, which located under EFS sharing volume, the tree structure for the directory looks like:
+Here we will use PaddlePaddle's official recommendation demo as the content for this training, we put the training data file into a directory named by job name, which located in an EFS sharing volume, the tree structure for the directory looks like:

 ```
 efs